Where Will My Massage Session Take Place?

 It depends on the techniques used.
 Many massage therapists use a form of Swedish massage, which is often a baseline for practitioners.
 In a general Swedish massage, your session may start with broad, flowing strokes that will help calm your nervous system and relax exterior muscle tension.
 As your body becomes relaxed, pressure will gradually be increased to relax specific areas and relieve areas of muscular tension.
 Often, a light oil or lotion is used to allow your muscles to be massaged without causing excessive friction to the skin.
 The oil also helps hydrate your skin.
 You should communicate immediately if you feel any discomfort so that another approach may be taken.
 Massage and bodywork are most effective when your body is not resisting.

-There are numerous types of massage and bodywork; various techniques utilize different strokes, including basic rubbing strokes, rocking movement, posture and movement re-education, application of pressure to specific points, and more.
+There are numerous types of massage.
+Various techniques utilize different strokes, including basic rubbing strokes, rocking movement, posture and movement re-education, application of pressure to specific points, and more.
 Ask the practitioner about the methods he or she uses.

 How Long Will the Session Last?

-What Should I Do During the Massage or Bodywork Session?
+What Should I Do During the Massage Session?

 Prior to the massage, feel free to ask the practitioner any questions about the technique or the upcoming session.
 During the massage, make yourself comfortable.
 The practitioner will either gently move you or tell you what is needed throughout the session (such as lifting your arm).
 Many people just close their eyes and completely relax, communicating if/when they need more or less pressure, another blanket, or anything else relevant to the session.
 If you have any questions regarding the session or about the particular technique you are receiving, feel free to ask the practitioner.

-How Will I Feel After the Massage or Bodywork Session?
+How Will I Feel After the Massage Session?

 Most people feel very relaxed.
 Some experience freedom from long-term aches and pains developed from tension or repetitive activity.
 After an initial period of feeling slowed down, people often experience increased energy, heightened awareness, and greater productivity which can last for days.

-Are There Any Medical Conditions That Would Make Massage or Bodywork Inadvisable?
+Are There Any Medical Conditions That Would Make Massage Inadvisable?